Lam Sơn uprising: Temporary truce (1422–1424)

 After a series of defeats, the Ming army found themselves in a passive position.
 In March 1422, Li Bin fell ill and died, and was replaced by Chen Zhi.
 Due to numerous internal issues that needed to be resolved, the Ming army did not engage in any significant encounters with the Lam Sơn rebels throughout the latter half of 1422.
-It was not until February 1423 that the Ming army coordinated with Lan Xang to attack the Lam Sơn rebel, forcing Lê Lợi to retreat from Lỗi Giang to the Khôi district.
+It was not until February 1423 that the Ming army coordinated with Lan Xang to attack the Lam Sơn rebels, forcing Lê Lợi to retreat from Lỗi Giang to the Khôi district.
 Although they successfully held off the Ming-Lan Xang alliance, the rebels also suffered heavy losses.
 Furthermore, as Khôi district and Lỗi Giang were no longer suitable for a military base, Lê Lợi was forced to retreat to Chí Linh Mountain for the third time to rebuild his forces.
 After more than two months in Chí Linh, the rebels found themselves in a dire situation, having to survive on bamboo shoots and vegetables.
 Lê Lợi was even forced to kill elephants and war horses to feed his troops.
 In such a perilous situation, the morale of the troops wavered, and some even deserted.
 It was only when Lê Lợi executed a fleeing general that the military situation temporarily stabilized.
 In this context, Lê Lợi advocated for a truce with the Ming army, using the time to turn the situation around.

 In May 1423, Lê Lợi initiated a strategy of reconciliation by sending envoys to negotiate with the Ming army.
 The envoys brought offerings, including 5 pairs of elephant tusks and a letter of surrender.
 The Ming army, preoccupied with the threat of emerging Mongol tribes at their northern border, quickly accepted Lê Lợi's proposal and the two sides began exchanging gifts.
 Lê Lợi gifted gold and silver to Ming commanders such as Chen Zhi and Shan Shou, who in turn brought fish, salt, rice seeds, and farming tools to gift to the rebela.
 During this time, the rebels secretly trained soldiers, manufactured weapons, and prepared food.
 When the Ming discovered these activities, Lê Lợi attempted to appease them by sending another envoy with gifts, but the envoy was immediately arrested by Chen Zhi and Shan Shou, leading Lê Lợi to suspend the peace negotiations.